MaksymilianCzadowski/Forum/README.md

 * filtering posts.

 ***

-## Data base
+## Backend
+We used golang
-we used SQLite to store the data in your forum (like users, posts, comments, etc.)
+We used SQLite to store the data in your forum (like users, posts, comments, etc.)

+## Frontend
+We used framework axentix and some boostrap

 ## Register
 Instructions for user registration: